Leadership Team

 Trudy Danby

-Richard Smith
+Jo Smith

-Headteacher, Danesfield Church of England Middle School
+Headteacher, Danesfield Church of England School

 Emma Murch

-Headteacher, Old Cleeve Church of England First School
+Headteacher, Old Cleeve Church of England First School and Interim Head at St Michael’s Church of England First School

 Emma Murch first joined West Somerset Academies Trust in September 2019 as Director of Early Years.
 Emma was an early Years Teacher and Advisor before having her own family.